Something very nice, and positive, about the land area called Sweden,

 — all of Scandinavia actually —

 is the nature.
-The nature is really magic,
+The nature is really magical,

 especially during midsummer and midwinter!